-The information illustrates the changes in the performance of the fund's shares from year to year and compares the performance of the fund's shares to the performance of a securities market index over various periods of time.
-The index description appears in the "Additional Index Information" section of the prospectus.
+The information illustrates the changes in the performance of the fund's shares from year to year and compares the performance of the fund's shares to the performance of a securities market index and a hypothetical composite of market indexes over various periods of time.
+The indexes have characteristics relevant to the fund's investment strategies.
+Index descriptions appear in the "Additional Index Information" section of the prospectus.
 Past performance is not an indication of future performance.